John Gillespie Magee Jr.: Raid on Lille

 On 8 November 1941, he took part in a sortie to Occupied France escorting bombers attacking railway workshops at Lille.
 Twelve aeroplanes from No. 412 Squadron flew from Wellingore to RAF West Malling to refuel, and then headed out over the English Channel near RAF Manston.
 They crossed the hostile coast east of Dunkirk, encountering flak, after which they were attacked by Luftwaffe fighters.
 Of Magee's four-ship section that entered the engagement, only he survived; all the others (including No. 412's acting-squadron leader) were shot down and killed in action by the leading German ace Joachim Müncheberg.
 In the course of the engagement Magee fired 160 rounds of .303 ammunition, but made no claim for the infliction of damage to the enemy on returning to base in England.
 This was Magee's lone engagement with the Luftwaffe during the war.

-In late November - early December 1941 Magee took part in three more convoy patrols.
+In late November and early December 1941, Magee took part in three more convoy patrols.